miguellavalle/routednetworksvagrant/README.rst

-This mapping enables the user to do all the Nova and Neutron development activities with his / her tools of choice in the host machine, with all the changes being reflected immediately in the VMs.
+This mapping enables the user to do all the Nova and Neutron development activities with his / her tools of choice in the host machine, with all the changes being reflected immediately in the nodes.

 .. note::
-   ``VIM`` is configured in all nodes to support Python development.
+   ``vim`` is configured in all nodes to support Python development.
 Besides having a proper ``.vimrc`` file for the ``vagrant`` account, the following ``vim`` plug-ins are installed and enabled: